Murdoch paper's private eye tracked militants

 News International, Murdoch's London newspaper publishing operation, said it was looking into the matter.

-On Friday, London's Metropolitan Police said its investigators had so far identified 5,795 different individuals as possible victims of News of the World phone hacking.
+On Friday, the Metropolitan Police said its investigators had so far identified 5,795 different individuals as possible victims of News of the World phone hacking.

 Sources at News International also said a journalist for its surviving tabloid daily, The Sun, had been arrested on Friday in connection with inquiries into bribery of police.